peh/grails-jesque/README.md

 * Create grails/groovy docs (gdoc?) to extensively document options
 * Support job/config changes when running as `grails run-app
 * Dynamic wake time of delayed jobs thread to reduce polling
-* Ability to set an exception handler for configured workers

 Release Notes
 =============